myobie/dot-files/README.md

 1. symlinks every file beginning with `.` into `~` if it doesn’t already exist
 2. creates `.vim/bundle` and `.vim/backup`
-3. runs vbundle`’s install function
+3. runs `vundle`’s install function
 4. if “command-t” is present in `ARGV`, it will try to setup `command-t` correctly.
 This can only be done after `rbenv` is installed.

 ## `vim`